EARLY LEARNING TO YEAR 5

-In the primary school years of Prep to Year 5, inquiry-based learning in small, single-year classes, is supported by a large team of Learning Support staff as well as additional in-class Literacy and Numeracy specialists for core subjects, to ensure all students are supported, challenged and fully extended.
+In the primary school years, inquiry-based learning in small, single-year classes, is supported by a large team of Learning Support staff as well as additional in-class Literacy and Numeracy specialists for core subjects, to ensure all students are supported, challenged and fully extended.
 Embraced within a safe, secure and caring community, and nourished through a comprehensive pastoral care program, students build a true love of learning on the beautiful Junior School campus.

 Learning experiences in the Arts, Science, Languages, Humanities, Education Outdoors and a wide range of co-curricular activities are dynamic and challenging.
 Robotics, Mathematics Olympiad, Tasmanian Science Talent Search, Tournament of the Minds, LIVE@Elphin assemblies, Round Square conferences, Readers’ Cup, Launceston Competitions, Chess, ArtStart, Creative Writing and multiple sports are just the tip of a learning pyramid in which the talents and interests of your child are nurtured and extended.
 A key feature of our outstanding Music curriculum is a comprehensive, integrated instrumental program across all ages (instruments provided) as well as a plethora of choirs, bands and ensembles to meet every capability.